Zimperium/zscan-plugin-gitlab/README.md

 - **ZSCAN_REPORT_LOCATION**: destination folder for the vulnerability report.
 If not provided, the report is stored in the current workspace.
 Report location and name are important for [Job Artifact](https://docs.gitlab.com/ee/ci/jobs/job_artifacts.html) collection.
 - **ZSCAN_REPORT_FILE_NAME**: filename of the report.
 If not provided, the filename will be patterned as follows: zscan-results-AssessmentID-report_format.json, e.g., _zscan-results-123456789-sarif.json_.
+- **ZSCAN_WAIT_FOR_REPORT**: if set to "true" (default), the script will wait for the assessment report to be complete.
+Otherwise, the script will exit after uploading the binary to zScan.
+The assessment report can be obtained through the console.
+Report filename and location parameters are ignored.
+No artifact will be produced.
 - **ZSCAN_POLLING_INTERVAL**: wait time for polling the server in seconds.
 30 seconds is the default.
 - **ZSCAN_BRANCH**: source code branch that the build is based on.
 - **ZSCAN_BUILD_NUMBER**: application build number.